-The Business Principles apply to all transactions, large or small, and drive the behaviour expected of every employee in every Sakhalin Energy company in the conduct of its business at all times.
+The Business Principles apply to all transactions, large or small, and drive the behaviour expected of every employee of Sakhalin Energy.

 We are judged by how we act.
 Our reputation will be upheld if we act in accordance with the law and the Business Principles.
 We encourage our business partners to live by them or by equivalent principles.